erossini/BlazorScrollTabs/README.md

 ### Themes

-Embedded in the components, there are 3 theme options:
+Embedded in the components, there are 4 theme options:

 - Light
 - Dark
+- Grey
 - None

 You can use `None` to use your custom implementation.